3 Glen Ullin teens, adult honored for helping deputy

 Grant Gerving, 17, and Ethan Duppong, 18, followed the man on foot after a deputy attempted to arrest him for causing a disturbance and trying to pay for fuel and goods with credit cards and debit cards that were not accepted, according to the Morton County Sheriff’s Office.
 Duppong’s sister, Alyssa Duppong, 16, and father, Mark Duppong, followed in a vehicle.

-Gerving and Ethan Duppong detained the man on the city’s Main Street until the deputy arrived in his vehicle and arrested the suspect, county spokeswoman Maxine Herr said.
+Gerving and Ethan Duppong detained the man on the city’s Main Street until Deputy Andrew Tryhus arrived in his vehicle and arrested the suspect, county spokeswoman Maxine Herr said.

 Alvin Houle Jr. was charged with preventing arrest, disorderly conduct, refusing to halt and theft of property in connection with the incident, the office said.
 He pleaded guilty to the misdemeanors and was placed on probation for a year, court documents show.